open-sauced/maintainer-intro-course/getting-practical.md

 - [ ] Create a new folder named `.github` in the root of your repository.
 - [ ] Within that folder, create a new folder named `ISSUE_TEMPLATE`.
 - [ ] In the `.github/ISSUE_TEMPLATE` directory, create a new file named `bug_report.yml`.
-- [ ] Add a title and description to the template.
+- [ ] Add a name (🐛 Bug report), description (Create a bug report to help us improve Open Sauced 🍕) to the template, and title ("Bug: ").
+- [ ] If there are specific labels you want automatically generated when this issue is created, add them to the template. (`labels: [👀 needs triage, 🐛 bug]`)
+- [ ] Next, you'll add the body, which includes the type and attributes for each section.
+This gnerally contains a checklist of steps to reproduce the bug.
+As part of that section, you should:
+  - [ ] Add a section for the expected behavior and actual behavior.
   - [ ] Add a checklist of steps to reproduce the bug.
-- [ ] Add a section for the expected behavior and actual behavior.
   - [ ] Add a section for screenshots, if applicable.
   - [ ] Add a section for additional context, if applicable.
+- [ ] Finally, add a section for the code of conduct and contributing docs.

 Here's what we use at OpenSauced: